zalando/gulp-check-unused-css/README.md

 # gulp-check-unused-css

-Check if all your defined CSS classes are used in your templates.
+Check if all your defined CSS classes are used in your HTML files.

 ## Usage